Commercial & Workplace Dispute Resolution Services

-Mediation is a long-established method of resolving disputes.
-It is a voluntary process used as an adjunct to the right of an individual or business to seek legal redress in the courts.
-A mediation is conducted by a mediator, who is entirely independent and neutral, who acts as a facilitator, helping the parties achieve an amicable resolution that is legally binding.
+Mediation is a well-established proces designed to resolve disputes.
+It is the most popular form of Alternative Dispute Resolution.
+The mediation process is informal; a mediator, who is entirely independent and neutral, acts as a facilitator to help the parties achieve an amicable resolution that is legally binding.

 Court proceedings entail substantial legal costs with no certainty of achieving a favourable outcome.
 When giving evidence in court, a party can often feel intimidated by the process.
 Unlike court proceedings, mediations are:

 Mediation is not a substitute for court proceedings.
 The parties are not obliged to reach a settlement, so any party who is not willing to accept terms offered at a mediation has the right to pursue court proceedings.

 Everything that is said at a mediation is “off-the-record”, that is, without prejudice, and cannot be referred to in any legal proceedings.
 The terms of settlement can, if the parties wish, remain confidential.

 No-one gives evidence and no-one is cross-examined.
 The mediator does not decide the outcome - the mediator only helps the parties achieve a settlement.
 The parties remain in control throughout the process.
 A mediation saves time and therefore costly legal fees.
 The case studies on this website are examples of the sorts of disputes where mediation has resulted in a successful resolution.

 A mediation takes place at the convenience of the parties (not of the court) and can be arranged at short notice.

 I became involved in mediation more than 20 years ago, initially as a user of mediation and then as a mediator.

 I am a CEDR accredited mediator and a Registered Mediator of the Civil Mediation Council.

 I use my experience to help to put the parties at ease so that the maximum benefit is gained from the mediation process.